Russia Admits state Of War Amid Massive Strikes On Ukraine - UrduPoint

 Kyiv, (APP - UrduPoint / Pakistan Point News - 22nd Mar, 2024) Russia admitted two years into its invasion of Ukraine on Friday that it was "in a state of war," as it launched a massive wave of missile and drone attacks on its neighbour's territory.

+Russia said the wave of strikes was retaliation for a series of Ukrainian attacks on its border regions in recent weeks.

-At least three people were killed and more than 20 injured, according to the interior ministry and local officials.
+At least five people were killed and more than 20 injured, according to Ukraine's interior ministry and local officials.

 "We are in a state of war," Kremlin spokesman Dmitry Peskov said in an interview to a pro-Kremlin newspaper, published Friday.